Suzanna-Linn/slua/docs/moving-lists.md

 - <code class="language-slua">myTab[ #myTab + 1 ] = "melons"</code>
   - like <code class="language-lsl">myTab = myTab + "melons";</code>

-Or also with a function in the library table:
+Or with a function in the library table:
 - <code class="language-slua">table.insert( tabFruits, "Pear" )</code>

-The function table.insert, unlike ll.ListInsertList, doesn't return a value.
+The function table.insert(), unlike ll.ListInsertList(), doesn't return a value.
 It modifies the table that we have sent as parameter.
-We don't assign a return value to the table.
+We don't assign the return value to the table.

 To insert at the start we use the same function but with 3 parameters.
 Now the second parameter is the index before which the element will be inserted.:
 - <code class="language-slua">table.insert( tabFruits, 1, "Lemon" )</code>